chipsalliance/chisel/docs/src/explanations/connectable.md

 ### Coercing mono-direction connection operator (:#=)

-For connections where you want to every producer field to always drive every consumer field, regardless of alignment, use `:#=` (the "coercion connection").
+For connections where you want to every producer member to always drive every consumer member, regardless of alignment, use `:#=` (the "coercion connection").
 This operator is useful for initializing wires whose types contain members of mixed alignment.

 ```scala mdoc:silent
 import chisel3.experimental.BundleLiterals._